Stateware/Dav3i/doc/FrontEndArchitecture.md

  * each region graphed together on a single graph without bounds
  * each region graphed together as a sum (representing stat for whole area selection) with bounds

+**head stat** refers to the stat used to identify a single statistic's data set in the parsed stat list (defined in section 2.4.2).

 **name** refers to the name of a region.